VORTA: Efficient Video Diffusion via Routing Sparse Attention: Introduction

-However, efficient designs for long-range attention remain underexplored and represent a key bottleneck in accelerating VDiTs.
-Some studies \citep{STA,AdaSpa} adopt large attention windows or even full attention during stages with long-range dependencies, which offsets the overall acceleration.
-Other methods have tried to unify the modeling of short- and long-range dependencies using dynamic attention patterns \citep{SpargeAttn,SVG,ARnR}, but their quadratic-time pattern detections/profiling introduce additional forward-pass complexity.
-Different from previous methods, we observed that most long-range interactions occur during the initial sampling steps. \cref{fig-low_res} (middle) indicates that high-level semantic structures, such as spatial layouts and object motions, are primarily formed in this stage.
-This motivates our introduction of a sparse attention mechanism to substitute full attention when a compact coreset is sufficient to capture high-level semantics.
-We use a bucketed coreset selection (BCS) strategy to remove similar, redundant tokens and retain only the most representative ones for attention computation.
-As illustrated in \cref{fig-low_res} (right), the output generated with coreset tokens during prediction retains semantic accuracy.
-Given that the coreset contains fewer tokens (\eg, $50\%$ of the full sequence), the attention cost is reduced quadratically (\eg, to $25\%$ of the original cost of the full sequence).
+We observed that components exhibiting long-range dependencies are associated with high intra-sequence redundancy, whose tokens are highly similar.
+In this scenario, interactions with such redundant tokens are inefficient, as a few representative tokens can summarize their information.
+An example is provided in \cref{fig-low_res} (middle), which depicts an intermediate generation result after the first few sampling steps.
+While high-level semantic structures, like spatial layouts and object motions, are primarily formed, the tokens have not acquired sufficient distinctiveness (\ie highly redundant).
+This motivates our design of a token-level sparse attention to substitute the full-sequence computation when a compact core-set is sufficient to capture all necessary information.
+We propose a bucketed core-set selection (BCS) strategy to remove similar, redundant tokens and retain only the most representative ones for attention computation.
+As illustrated in \cref{fig-low_res} (right), the output generated with core-set tokens retains semantic accuracy.
+Given that the core-set contains fewer tokens (\eg, $50\%$ of the full sequence), the attention cost is reduced quadratically (\eg, to $25\%$ of the original cost of the full sequence).